 While Launceston is a mix of museums and gardens as well as being the gateway to some of the state’s natural wonders.

 I’ve detailed all of the best things that the two cities offer in these posts – Hobart and Launceston.
 I’d highly recommend that you check them out.

 If you have read anything I’ve ever written about Tasmania, you’ll know my stance on this.
 Both cities are great, but it’s the variety that the whole state offers that makes it such an amazing destination.

-I’d highly recommend you read the follow two posts that outline what else there is to visit while driving Tasmania.
+I’d highly recommend you read the following two posts that outline what else there is to visit while driving in Tasmania.

-The Midland Highway, is the fastest way to drive between Hobart and Launceston, but it’s the convict history and historic settlements that line the route that make it an interesting drive.
+The Midland Highway is the fastest way to drive between Hobart and Launceston, but the convict history and historic settlements that line the route that makes it an interesting drive.

 My best suggestion out of this whole blog post will be to make sure you give yourself enough time to visit both cities as well as a couple of days to drive around the island state to really discover all that Tasmania has to offer.
 Driving both routes listed above is a great way to do it.

 How Much Time In Either Hobart Or Launceston